xArcGit/dotfiles/README.md

 # **colorschemes**

-there are 10 colorschemes included in my dotfiles, you can apply it by pressing `Alt + Space`
+there are pywal based colorschemes in my dotfiles, you can apply it by using `bspwal`

 |                          |                          |                          |
 | ------------------------ | ------------------------ | ------------------------ |